sam-amirpoor/sam-amirpoor/README.md

   - My name is `sam amirpoor`
   - I'm a `front end` developer, 15 years old from karaj
-  - My hobbies include browsing `programming groups` on Telegram, learning more advanced topics in `JavaScript` and more.
+  - My hobbies include learn about `Linux`, learning more advanced topics in `JavaScript` and more.

 </div>